 The Rickshaw Challenge is a bouquet of trips amounting to about five throughout the year.
 The Rickshaw Challenge started as the Indian Autorickshaw Challenge in 2006 with a route from Chennai to Kanniyakumari.
 Today, that route which started it all is called the Classic Run and it takes place at the very end of December through the first part of January.

-Depending on where we are along the route, we encourage participants to ask locals for directions as it often deepens the experience of our tuk tuk challenges (though we do warn that everybody will want to give directions, even if they don’t know them, so ask five people and go the direction that the majority of them point to)!
-We also provide mechanic and paramedic teams along the route as well as a listing of the nearest hospitals.
+Depending on where we are along the route, we encourage participants to ask locals for directions as it often deepens the experience of our tuk tuk challenges (though we do warn that everybody will want to give directions, even if they don’t know them, so ask five people and go the direction that the majority of them point to), but in case of an emergency we are there to guide you.
+We also provide a mechanic team along the route as well as a listing of the nearest hospitals.

 Every individual participating in an event, including the organizers, is given a cell phone to use along the route, so help is never out of reach and emergency response is very quick.
 Participants are also equipped with a first aid kit and a small toolbox for easy body and rickshaw fixes.